vaquarkhan/microservices-recipes-a-free-gitbook/reference/glossary.md

 **Asynchronous Communication**
 A communication pattern where the sender does not wait for a response from the receiver before continuing with other tasks.
 Common in microservices for loose coupling between services.

-**Adaptive Granularity Strategy (Author's Method)**
-A context-aware framework for determining optimal microservice granularity, adapting to specific business context, team structure, and technical constraints.
-Proprietary methodology developed by Viquar Khan.
-Formerly referred to as the Khan Pattern.
+**Adaptive Granularity Governance: The Khan Microservice Pattern** A context-aware framework for determining optimal microservice granularity, adapting to specific business context, team structure, and technical constraints.
+Original methodology by Vaquar Khan; please cite.
+Formerly the Adaptive Granularity Strategy (also referred to historically as the Khan Pattern).
+See [NAMING.md](../NAMING.md) and [LICENSING.md](../LICENSING.md).

 ## B